There’s a new sound in the suburbs of Adelaide at night. I hear it most evenings in my gum tree. It’s the sound of fruit bats.

 The New Bats In Adelaide

 Grey-headed Flying-foxes established their first permanent camp in Adelaide in 2010.
-Currently it numbers around 10,000.
+Currently it numbers around 10 to 15 thousand.

 The colony is mostly comprised of immigrants, coming to Adelaide as part of a bigger movement southward in Australia.
 Just like Rainbow Lorikeets once did, flying foxes have moved in to take advantage of the food trees and shrubs planted by us.
 They’re here to stay.

 However, we’re at the limit of their tolerable climate range.
 During harsh summer temperatures, many adults and young pups are found on the ground with heat stress.
 These are mostly the bats you might find and want to help.

 The Grey headed flying fox is nationally threatened, so every new colony is important.
 It’s suspected that clearing of food trees in the Eastern states has contributed to their arrival in South Australia.
 You could liken them to refugees.

 Flying foxes are easily caught in poorly placed fruit tree netting.
 Please make sure the net you buy has holes that are too small to fit your fingers through, and fit it tightly to the tree.
 Trailing pieces and gaps will only increase the risk.
 The last thing you want is a flying fox caught in the net (see below for what to do).

 Flying foxes mostly feed on blossom, nectar and native fruits so they aren’t a major threat to orchardists or fruit growers.
 Instead, they play an important role in the pollination of native plants.